 And, there you go, the field is now hidden.

 3. The final step is the automation.
-It is very simple and this video here is going to show you how to replace the real field with the “false” field making its value empty.
+It is simple, like in this image below that is going to show you how to create the automation to replace the real field with the “false” field making its value empty.